domj07/Tensorflow-Ion-Detetection/ReadMe.md

 ## TensorFlow Model Library
-TensorFlow builds and maintains a model library (from which our own model is sourced) and it would be good to check for performance enhancements, bug fixes and new models.
+This project is based on the model library built and maintained by TensorFlow.
+It would be good to check for performance enhancements, bug fixes and new models.
 They provide a range of object detection models in the research section and each have their own advantages in terms of speed, accuracy and other performance metrics.
 Using the issues forum on this repository is also invaluable for solving bugs etc.